LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 At last, our model is almost ready for use.
 There is just one last question, how to use the output embedding matrix?
-We could do on aggregation on each word first to turn it into a matrix: $d_m \times N \times B \rightarrow N \times B$.
+We could do an aggregation on each word first to turn it into a matrix: $d_m \times N \times B \rightarrow N \times B$.
 This aggregate could be a mean or a dense layer.
 Or we could flatten the whole array into a $d_m N \times B$ matrix.
+Either way this is followed by a `Dense` layer with $k \times B$ outputs for $k$ classes.

-My preference is aggregate on each word first with a dense layer.
+My preference is to aggregate on each word first with a dense layer.
 Here is a flatten layer which we will need to use to reduce the dimension: $1\times N \times B \rightarrow N \times B$.
 {% highlight julia %}
 struct FlattenLayer end